-My partner is violent.
+My partner is abusive.
 Where can I get help?

-For more advice and support, contact Refuge, the National Domestic Violence Helpline on 0808 200 247 or click here.
+For more advice and support, contact Refuge, the National Domestic Abuse Helpline on 0808 2000 247 or click here.

 NOTE: Please be aware there are links contained within this factsheet that may take you to external sites, we are not responsible for their content.
 This is a general advice and information factsheet only and should not be treated as a definitive guide and does not constitute legal or professional advice.
 We are not a law firm and information is not intended to create a solicitor client relationship.
 Law Express does not accept any responsibility for any loss which may arise from relying on information contained in this factsheet.
 This is not a substitute for legal advice and specific and personal legal advice should be taken on any individual matter.
 If you need more details or information about the matters referred to in this factsheet please seek formal legal advice.
-This factsheet is correct at time of going to print.
-The law set out in this factsheet applies to England and Wales unless otherwise stated.
+This factsheet applies to England and Wales unless otherwise stated.